dgroomes/javascript-playground/README.md

 ## `object-oriented/`

-Showcasing object-oriented language features of JavaScript.
+Showcasing the object-oriented language features of JavaScript.

 See the README in [object-oriented/](object-oriented/).

 ## `async/`

-Showcasing asynchronous programming features of JavaScript.
+Showcasing the asynchronous programming features of JavaScript.

 See the README in [async/](async/).